igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 A reliable and maintainable [PostgreSQL](https://www.postgresql.org/) deployment is essential for supporting stateful microservices across both QA and local environments.
 The initial setup used Bitnami’s Helm chart to provision a shared PostgreSQL cluster for all Java microservices.
-After Bitnami discontinued free support, the deployment strategy evolved to embrace [CloudNativePG](https://cloudnative-pg.io/)—a Kubernetes-native Operator meticulously designed for production-grade PostgreSQL management.
+After Bitnami discontinued free support, our deployment strategy evolved to embrace [CloudNativePG](https://cloudnative-pg.io/)—a Kubernetes-native Operator meticulously designed for production-grade PostgreSQL management.

 To align with best practices described in resources such as ["Maximizing Microservice Databases with